Oak Vs Maple and Hickory Flooring

 For fans of solid hardwood flooring, or engineered hardwood, oak, maple, and hickory are three favorites.
 Each wood has unique characteristics that draw homeowners to it.
 If hickory, oak, and maple flooring are on your list of options to consider, this flooring guide will help you make an informed decision you’ll be happy with both now and for all the years you own your home.

 Last Updated: June 14, 2023, by: Jamie Sandford

 Read on to learn the similarities and differences between oak, maple and hickory wood flooring

 Let’s start by getting to know each of these gorgeous hardwood flooring types.
 They share important similarities:

 - All are available in both solid hardwood and engineered flooring

-- All must be sealed on a regular basis to prevent moisture penetration and staining
+- All must be sealed with polyurethane on a regular basis to prevent moisture penetration and staining

-- All can be refinished; solid flooring multiple times, and engineered hardwood flooring at least once
+- All can be refinished; solid flooring multiple times, and most engineered hardwood flooring can be refinished at least once

 - All are available in various width boards and styles to give you the look you want

 If you would like an in-depth guide to any of these three hardwoods, including pros and cons, options, brands and pricing, then please follow these links:

 What makes each of these woods stand apart?
 Here are the distinguishing qualities in three essential areas, appearance, durability and price.

 Appearance: Oak, Hickory and Maple hardwood flooring all boast their own style and beauty.

 Red Oak is America’s #1 hardwood flooring choice.
 It has medium to heavy graining with some color variation.
 Rosy undertones differentiate it from White Oak, Maple and Hickory.